Thibor/BookReaderUci/README.md

 test start

 This command requirest existence student file and "test fen.txt".
-Student chess engine will be tested and report will be gnerated in "test report.txt" file.
+Student chess engine will be tested and report will be gnerated in "test report.log" file.

 ### Examples of using "bookreaderuci.ini" file